Deforestation explained

 Are the cleared areas replanted with trees?

 Replanting trees is an important action that brings some balance back to our landscapes, but unfortunately Australia is not doing enough of this.
-Queensland is attempting to address this as part of its $500 million Land Restoration Fund, advocated for by the Wilderness Society, but it can take decades for trees to become hollow-bearing or for forests to sustain certain species.
+As an example, Queensland is attempting to address this as part of its $500 million Land Restoration Fund, advocated for by the Wilderness Society, but it can take decades for trees to become hollow-bearing or for forests to sustain certain species.
 We need to protect more of what we already have now.

 What is Wilderness Society doing to stop deforestation?